 Traditional painted stained glass panels being made for a new synagogue as an aid to meditation on the Kabala.
-All 12 windows will be installed in the next few weeks, here are pictures of 3 of them, more to follow..
+Here are pictures of 4 of them, more to follow..

 Butterfly panels installed at Damien Hirsts’ Quay Restaurant overlooking the harbour at Ilfracombe.
 These panels were technically difficult to make as the glass cutting required extra care using diamond tools and were particularly fragile.
 The effect of lightness and flight was, in the end, a success.

 It has been my privilege to make what was Craigie Aitchisons final design.
 Craigie passed away in 2009 with his blessing to make this window for the Prayer Chapel in St Martins in the Bull Ring.
-It took longer than expected to finally commission the window.
-After making several glass samples […]
+It is both Modern and Traditional in it’s methodological production.
+The unusual dark background adds […]

 More crystal encrusted skull windows for a private house.
 70,000 Swarovsky crystals fixed to painted hand blown glass, this batch of work took 5 months to complete.